czchen/libgochewing/README.md

 If your environment does not have golang, or the version of golang is too old, you can install it by [gvm](https://github.com/moovweb/gvm).

+## Install Dependencies
+The following command can install dependencies of this project:

+    go get

+The following command installs dependencies for unit test:

+    go list -f '{{range .TestImports}}{{.}} {{end}}' github.com/czchen/libgochewing | xargs go get

 ## Unit Test
-The following cmomand run unit test of this project.
+The following cmomand runs unit test of this project:

     go test

 ## Benchmark
-The following command run benchmark of this project.
+The following command runs benchmark of this project:

     go test -bench .

 ## Coverage
-The following commands create summary coverage report for unit test.
+The following commands create summary coverage report for unit test:

     go get github.com/axw/gocov/gocov
     bin/gocov test github.com/czchen/libgochewing | bin/gocov report